 The parish has 220 members (70 families & 120 bachelors) on its roll and 275 people attend the Holy Qurbana regularly.
-The Holy Qurbana is celebrated on every Friday evenings.
+The Holy Qurbana is celebrated on every Sunday evenings.
 The congregation doesn’t have its own Church building but has rented a hall for its celebration of the Holy Qurbana.
 Sunday school is conducted regularly for 48 students.
 There are 6 active Prayer Groups, Divyabodhanam (22 members), Youth Movement (30 members) and Martha Mariam Samajam (60 members) meet regularly.
 The immediate need of the parish is to find a suitable piece of land for its church building.
-The church provides financial support to the needy people using the 2 bucket collection done annually.

 Thought for the Month

 The Silver Lining in the Cloud

 “Our sincerest laughter

 With some pain is fraught;